cheind/pytorch-blender/Readme.md

  1. To get started with **blendtorch** for supervised training read [\[examples/datagen\]](examples/datagen).
  1. To learn about using **blendtorch** for creating reinforcement training environments read [\[examples/control\]](examples/control).

-## Prerequisites
+## Installation

 This package has been tested using the following packages
  - [Blender](https://www.blender.org/) >= 2.83 (Python 3.7)
  - [PyTorch](http://pytorch.org) >= 1.50 (Python 3.7)

 Other versions might work as well, but have not been tested.

-## Installation
-First install the prerequisites and clone **blendtorch** to `<SRC>`
+Clone **blendtorch** to `<SRC>`
 ```
 git clone https://github.com/cheind/pytorch-blender.git <SRC>
 ```
-Next, ensure Blender executable can be found via `PATH` environment variable and install Python dependencies into Blender's packaged Python distribution
+Next, ensure Blender executable can be found via the `PATH` environment variable and install Python dependencies into Blender's packaged Python distribution
 ```
 blender --background --python <SRC>/pkg_blender/install_dependencies.py
 ```